BIGJRA/BIGJRA.github.io/rejuv.md

 <img src="/assets/media/rejuv/image29.png"
 style="width:6.67708in;height:5.03125in" />

 Enter again and take the ladder down.
-We can’t yet do the strength puzzle portion, but we can explore.
+We can't yet do the strength puzzle portion, but we can explore.
 Beat the trainers then grab the *X Special.* Hidden is a *Zinc, Rare Candy,* and *Full Heal.* Hop into the hole all the way at the bottom.
 Grab the *DeepSeaScale* then head through the hole.
-We can’t do anything in this area yet, but we will come back.
+We can't do anything in this area yet, but we will come back.
 Head back up the ladder twice.
-Jump down the leftmost hole to get *DeepSeaTooth.* In this path you’ll find the Icy Rock.
-That’s all we can do for now without strength, so head back out of the cave.
+Jump down the leftmost hole to get *DeepSeaTooth.* In this path you'll find the Icy Rock.
+That's all we can do for now without strength, so head back out of the cave.

 Finally, enter the forest.